/

 2. Fettuccine Alfredo with Cellar Beast Chardonnay

 Fettuccine Alfredo is a very heavy, sinful pasta that needs a wine that can cut through the velvety sauce but not overwhelm it.
-Cellar Beast’s Chardonnay is just fine with it, its sultry acidity and buttery mouthfeel ripping through the creamy Alfredo sauce.
-With a flavor profile of pear with apple and some oak notes, this wine makes the perfect pairing to this creamy, cheesy delight of food.
+Cellar Beast’s Chardonnay is just fine with it; its sultry acidity and buttery mouthfeel rip through the creamy Alfredo sauce.
+With a flavor profile of pear with apple and some oak notes, this wine makes the perfect pairing for this creamy, cheesy delight of food.

 • Why It Works: The acidity of the Chardonnay scours through your palate and controls the sauce’s sweetness, while the oakiness from its slightly woody aroma adds subtle complexity.
 Acidity in wine creates a congruent pairing with fatty foods.